fetchyfox/jr-react-dev-exercise/README.md

 ## Submitting and Testing
-Compress your project and email it to [engineering@fetchyfox.com](mailto:engineering@fetchyfox.com) and include your name.
+Please submit your completed coding challenge to [engineering@fetchyfox.com](mailto:engineering@fetchyfox.com) and include your name.

-All we're going to do is extract your project and run:
+Either include the link to a public repo (GihHub, BitBucket, etc) or as a single attached compressed file.

+Once we clone/extract the files we're going to run the following commands:
 ```
 npm install
 npm start
 ```

 We will be using the Chrome developer console to test the app on both mobile and desktop/laptops screen sizes.

 ## Questions:
 Send all questions / comments / concerns to [engineering@fetchyfox.com](mailto:engineering@fetchyfox.com)